-Table 2-4 PHIVOLCS Earthquake Intensity Scale Intensity Scale Description I Scarcely Perceptible - Perceptible to people under favorable circumstances.
-Delicately balanced objects are disturbed slightly.
-Still Water in containers oscillates slowly.
-II Slightly Felt - Felt by few individuals at rest indoors.
+I dule 2-4 FRIVOLOS Edi (IQUAKE IIITERISITY Scale Intensity Scale Description 1 scarcely Perceptible - Perceptible to people under favorable circumstances.
+Delicately balanced objects II Slightly Felt - Felt by few individuals at rest indoors.
 Hanging objects swing slightly.
 Still Water in containers oscillates noticeably.
-III Weak - Felt by many people indoors especially in upper floors of buildings.
-Vibration is felt like one passing of a light truck.
-Dizziness and nausea are experienced by some people.
-Hanging objects swing moderately.
-Still water in containers oscillates moderately.
+Weak - Felt by many people indoors especially in upper floors of buildings.
+Vibration is felt like one passing of a light truck Dizziness and nausea are experienced by some people.
+Hanging objects swing moderately Still water in containers oscillates moderately.
 IV Moderately Strong - Felt generally by people indoors and by some people outdoors.
 Light sleepers are awakened.
 Vibration is felt like a passing of heavy truck.
 Hanging objectsswing considerably.
 Dinner, plates, glasses, windows and doors rattle.
 Floors and walls of wood framed buildings creak.
 Standing motor cars may rock slightly.
 Liquids in containers are slightly disturbed.
 Water in containers oscillate strongly.
 Rumbling sound may sometimes be heard.
 V Strong - Generally felt by most people indoors and outdoors.
 Many sleeping people are awakened.
-Some are frightened, some run outdoors.
-Strong shaking and rocking felt throughout building.
-Hanging objects swing violently.
-Dining utensils clatter and clink; some are broken.
-Small, light and unstable objects may fall or overturn.
-Liquids spill from filled open containers.
-Standing vehicles rock noticeably.
-Shaking of leaves and twigs of trees are noticeable.
-VI Very Strong - Many people are frightened; many run outdoors.
-Some people lose their balance. motorists feel like driving in flat tires.
+Some are trightened, some run outdoors.
+Strong shaking and rocking telt throughout building.
+Hanging objects swing violentily.
+Dining utensils clatter and clink, some are broken.
+Small, light and unstable objects may rail and twice of trees are noticeable VI Very Strong - Many people are frightened: many run outdoors.
+Some people lose their balance, motorists feel like driving in flat tires.
 Heavy objects or furniture move or may be shifted.
 Small church bells may ring.
 Wall plaster may crack.
 Very old or poorly built houses and man-made structures are slightly damaged though well-built structures are not affected.
 Limited rockfalls and rolling boulders occur in hilly to mountainous areas and escarpments.
 Trees are noticeably shaken.
 VII Destructive - Most people are frightened and run outdoors.
 People find it difficult to stand in upper floors.
 Heavy objects and furniture overturn or topple.
 Big church bells may ring.
-Old or poorly-built structures suffer considerably damage.
+Old or poorly-built structures sumer considerably damage.
 Some well-built structures are slightly damaged.
-Some cracks may appear on dikes, fish ponds, road surface, or concrete hollow block walls.
-Limited liquefaction, lateral spreading and landslides are observed.
+Some cracks may appear on landslides are observed.
 Trees are shaken strongly.
 (Liquefaction is a process by which loose saturated sand lose strength during an earthquake and behave like liquid).
 VIII Very Destructive - People panicky.
 People find it difficult to stand even outdoors.
 Many well-built buildings are considerably damaged.
 Concrete dikes and foundation of bridges are destroyed by ground settling or toppling.
 Railway tracks are bent or broken.
 Tombstones may be displaced, twisted or overturned.
 Utility posts, towers and monuments mat tilt or topple.
 Water and sewer pipes may be bent, twisted or broken.
 Liquefaction and lateral spreading cause man- made structure to sink, tilt or topple.
-Numerous landstides and rockfalls occur in mountainous and hilly areas.
+Numerous landslides and rockfalls occur in mountainous and hilly areas.
 Boulders are thrown out from their positions particularly near the epicenter.
 Fissures and faults rapture may be observed.
-Trees are violently shaken.
-Water splash or stop over dikes or banks of rivers.
-IX Devastating - People are forcibly thrown to ground.
-Many cry and shake with fear.
-Most buildings are totally damaged. bridges and elevated concrete structures are toppled or destroyed.
-Numerous utility posts, towers and monument are tilted, toppled or broken.
+Trees are violently shaken, water splash Discop over dikes of Dariks of fivers. iA totally damaged bridges and elevated concrete structures are toppled or destroyed.
+Numerous utility posts towers and monument are tilted, toppled or broken.
 Water sewer pipes are bent, twisted or broken.
 Landslides and liquefaction with lateral spreadings and sandboils are widespread, the ground is distorted into undulations.
 Trees are shaken very violently with some toppled or broken.
 Boulders are commonly thrown out.
-River water splashes violently on slops over dikes and banks. Х Completely Devastating - Practically all man-made structures are destroyed.
+River water splashes violently on slops over dikes and banks.
+X Completely Devastating - Practically all man-made structures are destroyed.
 Massive landslides and liquefaction, large scale subsidence and uplifting of land forms and many ground fissures are observed.
 Changes in river courses and destructive seiches in large lakes occur.
 Many trees are toppled, broken and uprooted.